What is a Typical MBA Program Curriculum?

 MBA leadership courses teach students how to motivate and direct an organization’s human resources and to develop their own future personal leadership styles and capabilities.

-No longer do these courses merely present methods for hiring, promoting, and disciplining employees.
+These courses no longer present methods for hiring, promoting, and disciplining employees.
 As we note in our guide to general management MBA programs, perhaps no other discipline within business schools has evolved so dramatically over the years, reflecting a paradigm shift in its basic conceptual framework from management to leadership.

-For example, Harvard’s course considers teams, individuals, and networks in the context of determinants of group culture, along with managing individual subordinates and establishing productive relationships with peers and seniors over whom a manager may have no formal authority.
-The course then looks at successful leaders in action to see how they develop a vision of the future, align the organization behind that vision, motivate people to achieve that vision, and design and change effective organizations to achieve superior performance.
+For example, Harvard’s course considers teams, individuals, and networks in the context of group culture determinants, managing individual subordinates, and establishing productive relationships with peers and seniors over whom a manager may have no formal authority.
+The course then looks at successful leaders in action to see how they develop a vision of the future, align the organization behind that vision, motivate people to achieve it, and design and change effective organizations to achieve superior performance.

 It’s also interesting that Stanford requires students to take six core courses in leadership.
 Topics include managerial skills, managing groups and teams, organizational behavior, strategic leadership, and human resource management (with their leadership labs experiential module required of all students).